-Capital assets, which include property and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.

 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
 Property and equipment of the District is depreciated using the straight-line method over the estimated useful lives.